simonbs/TreeSitterLanguages/README.md

 ## Installation

 The languages are distributed using the [Swift Package Manager](https://www.swift.org/package-manager/) as separated libraries in a single Swift package.
 Install the package in your project by adding it as a dependency in your Package.swift manifest or through "Package Dependencies" in your project settings.

-**NB:** Adding the package can take a a couple of minutes since it contains a lot of submodules that needs to be cloned.

 ```swift
 let package = Package(